Privacy Policy

 We may transfer your Personal Data or Sensitive Personal Data to various countries where we operate.

 Where we transfer your Personal Data or Sensitive Personal Data outside your country, we will ensure that it is protected and transferred in a manner consistent with applicable Data Privacy Laws.
-This can be done in several different ways, for instance:
+This can be done in several ways, such as:

-• the country or the third-party certified under the EU-US Data Protection Framework to which we send the Personal Data or Sensitive Personal Data t are approved by the European Commission as offering an “adequate” level of Data protection;
+- The country or the third party certified under the EU-US Data Protection Framework to which we send the Personal Data or Sensitive Personal Data that is approved by the European Commission as offering an "adequate" level of data protection;

-• Where applicable, we have implemented additional (technical, contractual (inter-company transfer agreements and Standard Contractual Clauses) and/or organisational) measures to secure the transfer of your personal data;
+- Where applicable, we have implemented additional (technical, contractual [inter-company transfer agreements and standard contractual clauses] and/or organizational) measures to secure the transfer of your personal data;

-• The recipient organisation has signed a contract based on “standard contractual clauses” approved by the European Commission, obliging them to protect your Personal Data or Sensitive Personal Data; and
+- The recipient organization has signed a contract based on "standard contractual clauses" approved by the European Commission, obliging them to protect your Personal Data or Sensitive Personal Data; and

-• In other circumstances, Data Privacy Laws may permit us to use other transfer mechanism to transfer your Personal Data or Sensitive Personal Data outside of Europe.
+- In other circumstances, Data Privacy Laws may permit us to use other transfer mechanisms to transfer your Personal Data or Sensitive Personal Data outside of Europe.
 In all cases, however, any transfer of your Personal Data or Sensitive Personal Data will be compliant with applicable Data Privacy Laws.

 12. Disclosure of Personal Data or Sensitive Personal Data

-In compliance with applicable law, access to your personal data is restricted to only necessary persons/entities on a strictly need-to-know basis.
-Within the ambit of the applicable law, Cyient ensures that all persons/entities with whom your personal data are disclosed are compliant with the applicable data protection laws.
+In compliance with applicable law, access to your personal data is restricted to only necessary persons or entities on a strictly need-to-know basis.
+Within the ambit of the applicable law, Cyient ensures that all persons or entities with whom your personal data are disclosed are compliant with the applicable data protection laws.

-• Internal departments, including with your reporting manager, managers in the business areas, IT team, Admin Team or any other team;
+- Internal departments, including your reporting manager, managers in the business areas, IT team, admin team, or any other team;

-• Third parties with whom we have a contractual relationship, including clients, payroll vendor, law firm, etc.; and
+- Third parties with whom we have a contractual relationship, including clients, payroll vendors, law firms, etc.; and

-With respect to disclosing Personal Data or Sensitive Personal Data to Third Parties, written contracts with Third Parties will include restrictions prohibiting the Third Party from retaining, using or disclosing Personal Data or Sensitive Personal Data for any purpose except performing the services specified in the contract or as otherwise permitted by applicable Data Privacy Laws.
-Cyient will seek to use Data Processors or Sub processors that are capable of providing sufficient security measures in accordance with applicable Data Privacy Laws and shall put in place contractual mechanisms to ensure that the relevant Data Processor or Sub processor takes reasonable steps to ensure compliance with those measures.
+With respect to disclosing personal data or sensitive personal data to third parties, written contracts with third parties will include restrictions prohibiting the third party from retaining, using, or disclosing personal data or sensitive personal data for any purpose except for performing the services specified in the contract, or as otherwise permitted by applicable data privacy laws.
+Cyient will seek to use data processors or sub-processors that are capable of providing sufficient security measures in accordance with applicable data privacy laws and shall put in place contractual mechanisms to ensure that the relevant data processor or sub-processor takes reasonable steps to ensure compliance with those measures.

-Cyient does not sell your Personal Information to Third Parties or share your Personal Information obtained from your online activity on our website with Third Parties for targeted behavioural advertising, unless we have your consent.
+Cyient does not sell your personal information to third parties or share your personal information obtained from your online activity on our website with third parties for targeted behavioral advertising, unless we have your consent.

 13. Security of Personal Data and Sensitive Personal Data